 Limelight saves precious time during the build-season.
-Get tracking in one session with three cables, four screws, and a small amount of code in any language.
+Get tracking in one session with an ethernet cable, four screws, and a small amount of code in any language.
 Limelight takes care of the rest.
-Many customers have reported setup times of less than one hour.
+Several teams have reported setup times of less than one hour.

 Vision has never been easier.

 Limelight is a plug-and-play smart camera purpose-built for the FIRST Robotics Competition.
-No experience is required - we will teach you exactly how to add vision to your robot.
-Limelight is easy enough for teams with no vision experience or expert mentors, and powerful enough for experienced teams who need a reliable, competition-ready vision solution.
+No experience is required - Limelight is easy enough for teams with no vision experience or expert mentors, and powerful enough for experienced teams who need a reliable, competition-ready vision solution.

 Easy